Abarth 1500 Biposto

 It features a futuristic design consisting of a central headlight, similar to the earlier Tucker Torpedo, and fins in the rear.
 The design is believed to have paved the way for the Alfa Romeo BAT series of concept cars.

-Unveiled after a 7-year restoration by Chris M Drake, It won the prestigious Gran Turismo Trophy at the 2010 Pebble Beach Concours d'Elegance and is featured in Gran Turismo 6 and Gran Turismo Sport.
+Unveiled after a 7-year restoration by Chris M. Drake, It won the prestigious Gran Turismo Trophy at the 2010 Pebble Beach Concours d'Elegance and is featured in Gran Turismo 6, Gran Turismo Sport and Gran Turismo 7.
 The car also won Best in Class at the prestigious Amelia Island Concours in March 2011 and also was shown at the Goodwood Cartier "Style Et Luxe" later that year.